 5 key questions for a successful Facility Management strategy

 Software for Facility Management (FM) has evolved from being a system merely for registering buildings and asset data, to one that aims at increasing efficiency in the planning and execution of facility processes.
 Facility management software includes workflow management, extensive reporting, business analytics, and web/cloud based mobility.
 This software is typically integrated with many other IT systems including ERP software, building technology, GIS solutions, and BIM models or CAD software.
 As organizations move toward outsourcing FM services, modern facility management software has developed to include functionality for contracting services and monitoring agreed quality, budgets, and performances.

 In addition to supporting space, maintenance and services management, the best facility management software also assists managers with valuable information and analytics that help them make the right decisions, implement the right measures, and track the results.
-But what do you really need to know?
+But what do you really need to know before choosing your Facility Management software?
+OR But what is most important to know about Facility Management software?
+OR What are the most important questions to ask about Facility Management software?
+OR But what do you really need to know about Facility Management software?

 1. What are the FM costs and where are potential savings?

 It all starts with cost transparency.
 In many cases facility management software is connected with financial systems, which help to reduce manual data input and ensure data consistency.
 FM software can show costs in dashboards like costs per square foot per year, costs per workplace per month, costs per user, or any other relevant report.
 These reports allow you to identify potential savings based on trends, deviations, and internal or external benchmarking.

 2. How can facilities management align with changing business needs?